igrishaev/farseer/README.md

 ~~~

 As the Stub package works on top of Jetty, it takes into account all the Jetty
 keys.
-For example, to specify the port number, pass the `:jetty/port` field to
+To specify the port number, pass the `:jetty/port` field to the config:
-the config:

 ~~~clojure
 (def config